Volvo to debut self-driving feature in California using Luminar sensor

 Volvo is planning to deploy the technology, which will allow the car to fully take over driving tasks in some limited situations, in a forthcoming all-electric SUV that Volvo plans to announce later this year.

 Volvo plans to offer the self-driving feature as a subscription upgrade to customers after vehicles have already hit the road.
-The company has not set a date for when Ride Pilot will be available.
+Alexander Petrofski, vice president of strategy and business ownership at Volvo, said during a press conference at the Consumer Electronics Show that the cars will go on sale in 2023, but Volvo has not set a date for when Ride Pilot will be available.

-Instead, it has said Ride Pilot will not be turned on for customers until it has undergone a "rigorous verification and testing protocol" that includes "validation of the technology as safe for use on highways in a number of varying conditions."
+Instead, Volvo has said Ride Pilot will not be turned on for customers until it has undergone a "rigorous verification and testing protocol."

-The companies said they want to begin testing Ride Pilot later this year in California, pending regulatory approvals.
+The companies said they want to begin testing Ride Pilot later on pre-production vehicles this year in California, pending regulatory approvals.
+But when production vehicles hit the road starting next year, they will come standard with simpler driver-safety technologies that will help gather up data to validate the Ride Pilot technology before it is released.

+"I'm envisioning we will steer some of our sales to California in order to get the vehicle density" to help collect data, Petrofski said.

+Volvo declined to say how much the subscription to upgrade to Ride Pilot will cost.

 Luminar will provide what is known as a lidar sensor, a key part of the system that helps the car gain a three-dimensional map of the road.
 But the vehicle will also rely on an array of five radar sensors, eight cameras and sixteen ultrasonic sensors, all tied together with software from Swedish firm Zensact.